Char-Hunt/Projects-portfolio/README.md

 ## Task 4.
 Retrieve employees in Marketing

-As a security analyst, we are often called to conduct security updates on endpoints and devices .
-In this case, the security team must identify specific employee machines in the Marketing department.
+As a security analyst, we are often called upon to conduct security updates on endpoints and devices.
+In this case, the security team must identify specific employee machines within the Marketing department.
 Our queries in this scenario requires that we identify all employees of the Marketing department for all offices in the East building.

 Here's the scoop: You will need to uncover all the Marketing department employees nestled in offices within the East building.
 This involves a little SQL finesse and some clever filtering using the LIKE keyword with '%' to zero in on that East building.

 Now, in the database, employee departments are neatly stashed in the department column, with 'Marketing' being one of the values.
 Offices, on the other hand, are snug in the office column, sporting labels like 'East-170,' 'East-320,' or 'North-434.'
-Your goal is to gather intel on these 'Marketing' department heroes who call the East building home, using the WHERE keyword and the trusty LIKE modifier.
+Your goal is to gather intel on these 'Marketing' department heroes who call the East building home, using the WHERE keyword and the handy LIKE modifier.

 Here's a glimpse of how the SQL query works its charm: